Frequently asked questions

 If you are sure you meet the requirements and criteria and fully able to commit to the process, you may email me or visit the online Preliminary Egg Donor Application to confirm your qualifications.
 If you qualify you will be emailed a full application with instructions.

-Once I receive your full application and photos, and it is determined that you are a good candidate, I will add you to Fertility Alternatives Egg Donor Database.
+Once I receive your full application and photos, I will follow up with you with additional questions.
+If I determine that you are a good candidate, I will add you to the egg donor database.
 This database is a password protected site provided to Intended Recipients allowing a more efficient search for their ideal egg donor.

 Since a match can take several months or even more than a year, there may be long periods of time, that you don’t hear anything.
 When prospective Intended Recipients have expressed interest in your profile, you will be contacted to confirm your availability.